emqx/cloud-docs/en_US/deployments/monitors.md

 # Monitors

-EMQ X Cloud provides monitoring metrics to view data such as TPS, number of connections, subscriptions, and topics in real time.
+EMQX Cloud provides monitoring metrics to view data such as TPS, number of connections, subscriptions, and topics in real time.

 ## Basic Information
 The following monitoring metrics are included: